WebReflection/proxy-pants/README.md

   * **[applier & caller](#applier--caller)** to trap any borrowed callback/utility without needing to use `.call` or `.apply` to pass the context
   * **[bound](#bound)** to bind one or more methods all at once
   * **[bread & crumbs](#bread--crumbs)** to track operations through paths (i.e. `a.b.c.d`) and namespaces
+  * **[extender](#extender)** to extend any object through weakly referenced behaviors, providing a new way to deal with state machines too, through the following features:
+    * **methods** are always the same bound reference
+    * **properties** are defined per extender and never directly attached to the source
+    * **accessors** are also defined per each extender
+    * multiple extenders calls to the same source preserve previous state, and any source can pass through multiple extenders without ever conflicting

 ### accessor